To shake up your writing, you need to take a big leap out of your comfort zone. Chances are, your writing will follow.

 Welcome!
 Arrive at Delhi Airport anytime after 12 noon on the 17th of March.
 A car and a friend will meet you at the airport and bring you straight to your hotel.
 Your stay is arranged at the Tree of Life, one of Delhi’s best B&Bs (Tripadvisor reviews at https://bit.ly/1Ofm5BI ).
-In addition to being a lovely, well-run hotel, the Tree of life is a close to three of Delhi’s largest malls - a great place to shop and spend time getting to know India’s crazy diversity in a safe environment.
+In addition to being a lovely, well-run hotel, the Tree of life is close to three of Delhi’s largest malls - a great place to shop and spend time getting to know India’s crazy diversity in a safe environment.
 You can learn more at https://bit.ly/2hrseGU .

 No class on this day, but expect to have one on one conversations with Alex Lemon about your work.

-Note: Most flights land in Delhi at unearthly hours.
+Note: Some flights land in Delhi at unearthly hours.
 If your flight gets in before noon on the 17th of March, we will still meet you at the airport and take you to your hotel.
 We’ve also negotiated a great room rate at which you can stay for your extra night.

 Day 2, Mar 18, Wednesday

 We start the day with breakfast at 7.00 and then jump onto our private coach and drive to Agra to see the Taj Mahal.
 A four hour drive from our hotel will allow you to rest or sleep off some of your jet-lag.
 We try and get back in time for a short session on travel and writing soon after.
 The round trip will take up a full day.
 Lunch will be at one of the best restaurants in Agra.
 We will have dinner and stay the night in our Delhi hotel.

 Topic of the Day: Seeing and Specificity! (no workshop)